carbon-language/carbon-lang/llvm/docs/index.rst

 :doc:`ExceptionHandling`
    This document describes the design and implementation of exception handling in LLVM.

+:doc:`AddingConstrainedIntrinsics`
+   Gives the steps necessary when adding a new constrained math intrinsic to LLVM.

 :doc:`Bugpoint`
    Automatic bug finder and test-case reducer description and usage